a tv and vhs tapes

 If they do get damaged or if you buy a damaged copy of a favorite movie, then there are ways you can repair VHS tapes.
 Even if the magnetic tape is broken, you can splice it.
 While you won’t have the removed section of the film, you may still be able to view the rest of the movie.

-Also, remember that VHs tapes that are in good condition with the box are worth a lot more than those missing the original cassette sleeve or tapes that are damaged or in poor condition.
+Also, remember that VHS tapes that are in good condition with the box are worth a lot more than those missing the original cassette sleeve or tapes that are damaged or in poor condition.
 The most valuable are those that are not even opened, which are also rare especially if they are already for collectors’ favorite films.

 If you have VHS tapes that you don’t want anymore, then make sure you check with collectors to see if they might want any of the movies you have.
 If not, then there are plenty of options for recycling VHS tapes so you don’t have to throw them away completely.